Talisman's Yme oil platform could collapse in storm: document

 A Talisman spokesman in Norway declined to comment on Thursday.

-Substructure problems forced the evacuation of the platform, which is owned by Dutch maritime oil and gas engineer SBM Offshore.
+Substructure problems forced the evacuation of the platform, which is owned by Dutch maritime oil and gas engineer SBM Offshore (SBMO.AS).

 SBM Offshore could not be reached for comment on Thursday.